Lydia Rose Bewley

 Lydia Rose Bewley (born 9 October 1985) is an English actress known for her roles as Jane in The Inbetweeners Movie and The Inbetweeners 2, Metella in Plebs and Bunny in Drifters.
 She trained at Oxford School of Drama before working in repertory theatre.

 Early life

 Bewley was born and raised in Leicestershire, one of four children with brothers Charlie, James and Andrew.
 Her mother is an opera singer and her older brother Charlie played the vampire Demetri in The Twilight Saga films.
 She was educated at Our Lady's Convent School in Loughborough, and Oakham School, Rutland.
 She graduated from the Oxford School of Drama in 2007.

 Career

 After spending two years working as a children's entertainer, Bewley was cast as a supporting character in The Inbetweeners Movie.
 She appeared as "Metella" in the ITV2 sitcom Plebs from 2013 to 2014; and as "Bunny", one of the lead characters in the E4 sitcom Drifters.
 She was a member of the ensemble cast of I Live with Models (2015–2017).

 Personal life

 Bewley is an Honorary Ambassador for the East Midlands Rainbows Children's Hospice.
+She is married and has one child.